“KAAARRCCKK!!” The airborne Kalligor thundered once more before taking a dive straight towards the plaza.

 The scramble for cover had caused many people to become injured, and many were still out in the open.

-*CRASH!* It landed on top of the cage containing the other Kalligor.
+*CRASH!* It landed on top of the cage containing the imprisoned Kalligor.
 Two yellow eyes leered at the surrounding knights menacingly while its tail swept at those behind it.

 “Do not let it break that cage!
 Knights, surround it!
 Mages try and keep it from flying!”
 The old knight commanded.

 Seeing more knights closing in on the cage to surround it, the Kalligor quickly raised its body, and pumped its chest.

 “SHIELDS!”
 One of the knights called out.
 Within seconds, a wall of shields was erected surrounding the Kalligor and cage.

 A stream of yellow flame blasted out of the Kalligor’s mouth and collided with a part of the wall, melting the surface of the shields and forcing that part of the wall to break.